 Bus signal initialization is a special form of signal initialization.
 For general information about initializing signals, see Initialize Signals and Discrete States.
-For details about initializing array of buses signals, see Initialize Arrays of Buses.
+For details about initializing arrays of buses, see Initialize Arrays of Buses.

-Bus signal initialization specifies the bus element values that Simulink® uses for the first execution of a block that uses that bus signal.
-By
+Bus signal initialization specifies the bus element values that Simulink® uses for the first execution of a block that uses that bus.
+By default,

 0).
 Bus initialization involves specifying nonzero initial

 You can use bus initialization features to:

 Specify initial conditions for signals that have different data types.

 Apply a different initial condition for each signal in the bus.